meritroad/api-file-upload/README.md

-This is a SPRING BOOT application which provides API for uploading a local CSV file
+This is a SPRING BOOT application which provides API for uploading a local CSV file and gives back parsed data back to the client.

 WHAT IS THE API ENDPOINT?
 - http://localhost:8080/rest/upload/file